 Fire doors are required in almost every building built in the UK.
 English and Welsh Building Regulations are divided into parts with corresponding Approved Documents with guidance as to how to achieve the requirements of each part.

-In domestic dwellings above two levels, every door leading to the stairwell (at all levels) must be a fire door, where the door leads to a habitable room – not a bathroom or toilet.
+levels) must be a fire door, where the door leads to a habitable room – not a bathroom or toilet.
 Fire doors are also required in loft conversions; between house and integral garage; and between a business and residential elements in a mixed-use building.

 For non-domestic buildings, guidance is divided into two sections based on horizontal and vertical escape routes.

 Choosing the right company to survey, repair or fit your fire doors and third-party accreditation

 Why is choosing a third-party accredited company vital to your business?
 Fire safety is all about protecting life and property.
 It is a legal requirement for the purchaser of fire safety services to ensure that the person or organisation carrying out the work is ‘competent’.

 Third-Party Certification is evidence that a service or product adheres to certain standards.
 An independent expert, the third party, has assessed the service or product and certified that it complies with those standards.
 When it comes to fire doors it pays to ensure the company you are appointing is accredited for the services you are commissioning them them to carry out.
 A company that is certified under LPS 1271 for installing fire door sets isn’t necessarily accredited to carry out fire door inspections and repairs.